milanbargiel/kulturgenerator/cms/README.md

 ## Frequently Asked Questions <a id="faq"></a>

+### How to run CMS locally?
+- Create a local Postgresql Database with name 'kulturgenerator', user: '' and password: '' as defined in `database.js` file.
+- Install npm modules and run `npm run develop` in your console to start the local development server

 ### Why can't I create or update content-types in production/staging?

 From [Strapi Troubleshooting FAQs](https://strapi.io/documentation/v3.x/getting-started/troubleshooting.html#why-can-t-i-create-or-update-content-types-in-production-staging)